Mrxixixixi/xitool-vscode/README.md

   - `{input}`: The input from the user.
 - `imageInsertText`: The text to insert in the file when pasting or dragging an image.`{imagePath}` will be replaced by the image path specified in `imagePathPattern`.

+Attention:

+- The name of images should not contain spaces or Chinese characters.

 ### Markdown